-Field of Cures ver 0.3 was made by Daniel J. King using GameMaker Studio 2.
+Field of Cures is being made by Daniel J. King using GameMaker Studio 2.

 Field of Cures will be a vibrant, thoughtful game that raises awareness of ethical issues in science, while also raising funds for science advocacy.
 I am designing it as a casual puzzle game where you develop medicines by cross-breeding flowers and directing clinical-trial research.
 You will have the option to support pro-science causes through in-app purchases that personalize and enhance the game.